astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *Default : [0.0]*,
    wind direction for each layer in degrees.
 0 degree is ?? then anticlockwise.
    Must have the same length as ``Cn2Weights``, ``Cn2Heights`` and ``WindSpeed``.

+.. option:: r0_Value

+   **Optionnal**,
+   *type : float*,
+   set the atmospere Fried parameter.
+Might need fixing. temporary use: ``R0_Value`` =0 and the seeing to the wanted value.

+.. option:: testWindspeed

+   **Optionnal**,
+   *type : float*,
+   test variable that should not be here?
+   Required at the moment, for LO (which requires it) because the LO requires the average windspeed.
+If set to zero takes the average of WindSpeed weighted by the Cn2Weights.

 [sources_science]